What happens if, as a visitor, you need a doctor in the UK? Can you get free medical care under the National Health

 What About Brexit?

-Now that Brexit negotiations are underway (as of June 2017), rules for European visitors are likely to change.
-This is a fluid situation so it's probably a good idea for Europeans traveling in the UK to have some travel insurance in the interim.
+Now that Brexit negotiations are underway, rules for European visitors are likely to change.
+This is a fluid situation so it's probably a good idea for Europeans planning to travel in the UK after mid 2018 to have some travel insurance in the interim.

 Check your travel insurance carefully